aws/s2n-tls/docs/SAFETY-MACROS.md

 Ensures `(result) != NULL`, otherwise the function will return `S2N_RESULT_ERROR`

+Does not set s2n_errno to S2N_ERR_NULL, so is NOT a direct replacement for RESULT_ENSURE_REF.

 ## Macros for functions that return `int` (POSIX error signal)